 SELECT current_date + INTERVAL '1 day';

-- INTERVAL: It is a data type that allows us to store and manipulate periods of time like years, months, hours, etc.
+- INTERVAL: It is a data type that allows us to store and manipulate periods, such as years, months, and hours.

 Below is the INTERVAL INPUT FORMAT.